mkiser/WTFJHT/faq.md

 **What is the technology behind WTFJHT?** WTFJHT is built using <a href="http://jekyllrb.com/">Jekyll</a>, <a href="https://www.cloudflare.com">Cloudflare</a>, [Travis CI](https://travis-ci.org/mkiser/WTFJHT), [Amazon S3](https://aws.amazon.com/s3/), and <a href="https://mailchimp.com/">MailChimp</a>.
 This project is open sourced and hosted as a [public GitHub repository](https://github.com/mkiser/WTFJHT).
 Log new [issues, comments, feedback here](https://github.com/mkiser/WTFJHT/issues).

-**Why don't you publish WTF Just Happened Today in the morning?** It's not called WTF Just Happened Yesterday.
+**Why don't you publish WTF Just Happened Today? in the morning?** It's not called WTF Just Happened Yesterday.

-**What's your publishing schedule?** WTF Just Happened Today publishes Monday-Thursday, except for federal, market holidays, and some random holidays, including Trump's and Biden's birthdays.
+**What's your publishing schedule?** WTF Just Happened Today? publishes Monday-Thursday, except for federal, market holidays, and some random holidays, including Trump's and Biden's birthdays.
 Below is the 2024 publishing schedule (and I reserve the right to take additional days off or amend the schedule as I see fit):

 * **2024**
 * New Year's Day – January 1 \